Tropical Geometric Variation of Phylogenetic Tree Shapes: Trees, Tree Spaces, and Tropical Geometry

 When there is a common ancestor from which all leaves evolve, the tree is called {\em rooted} and the {\em root} is a unique node of degree 2.
 In rooted trees, the evolution progresses from the common ancestor (root) by a series of bifurcations (edges, $E$) and ends in the terminal nodes (leaves, $V$).
 When there is no common ancestor among the leaves, the tree is {\em unrooted}. \end{definition}

 \begin{remark} In the case of rooted trees, one may also imagine an edge extending from the root to a leaf labeled 0.
-In this case, the interior vertex connecting to the root (leaf label 0) will have degree 3, consistent with the general definition given above specifying that no vertex is of degree 2.
-However, by convention, rooted trees are not depicted this way, which is why the roots appear to be nodes of degree 2. \end{remark}
+In this case, the interior vertex connecting to the root (leaf label 0) will have degree 3, however, by convention, rooted trees are not depicted this way, which is why the root in such trees appears to be a node of degree 2. \end{remark}

 Methods for reconstructing phylogenetic trees from molecular sequence data are generally either distance-based or statistical.
 Distance-based methods entail specifying distance matrices between the sequences via a genetic distance---such as Hamming distance---and grouping sequences that are closely related under the same node, with branch lengths representing the observed distances between sequences.
 For a survey on distance-based tree reconstruction methods, see for example \cite{peng2007distance}.